imrancio/blog/content/posts/deploy-microservices/index.md

 Currently, the way I've been deploying changes to my blog is the following:

 1. Make new markdown files in my blog [repo](https://github.com/imrancio/blog)
-2. Commit changes and push to GitHub
+2. Commit blog changes and push to GitHub
+3. SSH into my server and pull blog changes
-3. Use `gatsby-cli` to build production files
+4. Use `gatsby-cli` to build production files
-4. Production files get symlinked to Nginx site folders
+5. Production files get symlinked to Nginx site folders
-5. Nginx serves new production files
+6. Nginx serves new production files

-The problem with that is everything after 3 is a bit limiting.
+The problem with that is everything after 3 is done manually and a bit limiting.
 Nginx requires a lot of fiddling around with to configure everything correctly.
 I have to write server code for every application I want deployed and it's been years since I messed around with Nginx.

 Docker simplifies the process of setting up a server to serve static files for my blog.
 Nginx itself is a containerised service in Docker Hub.
-That means using Docker Compose, it's quite easy to set up my blog as a service that builds all the Gatsby static files and serves them on my domain using a single configuration file.
+That means using Docker, it's quite easy to set up my blog as a service that builds all the Gatsby static files and serves them on my domain using a single configuration file.

 ```Dockerfile
 ARG GATSBY_ACTIVE_ENV=production